mariohernandez/d8_components/README.md

 * [Paragraphs](https://www.drupal.org/project/paragraphs)
 * [Components Libraries](https://www.drupal.org/project/components)

-## 8-6-17
+## DrupalCampLA
 This repo includes two drupal themes which can be used on a D8 site.
+Both these themes were created as a result of sessions which took place during this year's camp.

 #### DCLA
 This theme includes Featured Sponsors component along with sub components.